TeamEasymanage/learn-easymanage/README.md

 # Learn EasyManage

 Demo apps, tutorials for frontend and backend developers.
-The examples referred in Videos from our chennel [YouTube - EasyManage](https://www.youtube.com/@TeamEasyManage)
+The examples referred in Videos from our channel [YouTube - EasyManage](https://www.youtube.com/@TeamEasyManage)

 ## What you will learn